-Best Things to Do in Mazatlan – Explore the Historic City
+Mix Culture and Adventure with the Best Things to Do in Mazatlan

 Mazatlan is well-known as one of Mexico’s most alluring beach cities.
 Popularly called as the ‘Pearl of the Pacific’, the city has recently reinvented itself through a cultural renaissance.
 With a rich history, this magnificent city rests along a seemingly endless curved beach.

 Breathing in the sights is clearly one of the best things to do in Mazatlan.
 Explore the elegant as well as colorful old towns dotted with historic monuments and colonial architecture.
 Cobbled streets, faded structures and beautifully restored architectural jewels of Mazatlan will leave you amazed by the charm as well as splendor of this unassuming old town.

 Sport fishing is a marvelous hobby and one of the best things to do in Mazatlan.
 Originally a fishing town, the city continues to be a great spot for deep sea fishing.
 The Sea of Cortez is known to have large catches like Dorado, huge Swordfish, and giant Marlin.
 You can also get an incredibly authentic taste of Mazatlan with a local tequila distillery tour.
 You will also get an opportunity to learn the traditional method of making tequila.